 Remove the thick stems from the kale.
 Then chop the leaves.
 Start by washing it and then remove the thick, bitter stems.
 Then, chop the leaves.

 Next, you will heat some olive oil in a dutch oven and wilt the kale over medium-high heat; this takes a couple of minutes.

 After the kale is wilted, add the chopped garlic and sautée and stir for another minute.
 Then, add the lemon juice and water and bring to a boil.

 Next, reduce heat, cover the Dutch oven, and cook for 15-20 minutes.

-If you know me personally, you probably are aware that in the five-plus years since we stared Platter Talk, my waistline has proportionally increased with our followers.
+If you know me personally, you probably are aware that in the five-plus years since we started Platter Talk, my waistline has proportionally increased with our followers.

 Not a good thing.

 We love our readers, and we enjoy creating new recipes, but something has to give, and to that end, I've decided to be more health-conscious in the kitchen.

 With this in mind, we hope to focus a bit more on healthy eating, and that's where this easy and flavorful kale recipe comes into play.

 This kale recipe is a simple and healthy recipe.
 The lemon juice and zest play off the crushed red peppers and leave your palate wondering just what will come with the next crunchy bite.